HL7/fhir-mdi-ig/input/pagecontent/specification.md

 ### FHIR Exchange Paradigms Supported
 * RESTful API - Optional for all systems
-* Document Bundle - Required for MDI systems & EDRS
+* Document Bundle - Required for MDI CMS & EDRS
-* Message Bundle - Required for Forensic toxicology LIMS & MDI systems
+* Message Bundle - Required for Forensic Toxicology LIMS & MDI CMS

 ### Actors & Roles
 This specification defines three actors:
-* **Forensic toxicology LIMS**: This is a data source for the Message Bundle that contains the Toxicology Lab Result to MDI Diagnostic Report.
+* **Forensic Toxicology LIMS**: A data source for the Message Bundle that contains the Toxicology Lab Result to MDI Diagnostic Report.
-* **MDI CMS**: This is an application used by medical examiner and coroner organizations and is a data consumer of the Message Bundle from the Forensic Toxicology LIMS and a data source of the Document Bundle MDI to EDRS.
+* **MDI CMS**: An application used by medical examiner and coroner offices that is a data consumer of the Message Bundle from the forensic toxicology LIMS and a data source and consumer of the Document Bundle MDI to EDRS.
-* **Electronic death registration system (EDRS)**: This is an application used by jurisdictional vital records agencies and is both a data source and a data consumer of the Document Bundle MDI to EDRS.
+* **EDRS**: An application used by jurisdictional vital records agencies that is both a data source and a data consumer of the Document Bundle MDI to EDRS.

 This specification requires two roles in any data exchange:
-* Data Source: An application that exposes a FHIR document bundle or message bundle to a data consumer.
+* **Data Source**: An application that exposes a FHIR document bundle or message bundle to a data consumer.
 This can be thought of as the server in a client/server interaction.
-* Data Consumer: An application that consumes a FHIR document bundle or message bundle.
+* **Data Consumer**: An application that consumes a FHIR document bundle or message bundle.
 This can be thought of as the client in a client/server interaction.

 **MDI Implementation Guide Actors & Roles Summary Table**
 <style type="text/css">